webtactics/thirdavenue.com.au/pages/home.md

 ---
 layout: layouts/home.njk
-title: Third Avenue Consulting
+title: Third Avenue Consulting is a specialist, independent Public Relations firm
-subtitle: Specialist, independent public relations
+subtitle: Third Avenue Consulting is a specialist, independent Public Relations firm
 class: home
 date: 2023-07-20
 description: Third Avenue Consulting is a specialist, independent Public Relations firm established by Rochelle Burbury, a former Australian Financial Review editor, who has more than 25 years experience as a journalist, high-level PR practitioner and media trainer.